naiyerasif/site/content/blog/2020/2020-01-25-building-docker-images-for-java-applications.md

 `adoptopenjdk:11-jre-openj9` is only 80 MB, which is around a third the size of the JDK based image.

-> **TIP** Use smaller variants of the base images, if your application doesn't specifically depend on the functionality available in the full-fledged images.
+> **Tip** Use smaller variants of the base images, if your application doesn't specifically depend on the functionality available in the full-fledged images.
 This could save you disk space and speed-up your build pipeline.
 Linux-based Docker images often come in different variants many of which (like `slim` and `alpine` variants) are significantly smaller in size.

 ## Immutability with multi-stage builds